-Students pursuing licensure are responsible to get current information from their state licensing authorities and meet their requirements and procedures.
-You are advised to follow the path to licensure recommended by your own state education authorities.
-You may:
+Students pursuing licensure are responsible to get current information from their state education dept., meet their requirements, and follow their procedures.
+You are advised to follow the path to licensure recommended by your state education dept. You may:

 - Take our Massachusetts-approved programs, which are accepted by many states, and follow your own state's licensure and educator testing procedures, leading directly to licensure by your own state.
 OR - Obtain Massachusetts licensure (see above).
 Then, with Massachusetts licensure, you can pursue licensure in your own state under reciprocal agreements.